Listen to The Cinematic Orchestra’s ‘To Build A Home’ from ‘Orange is the New Black‘

 Listen to The Cinematic Orchestra’s ‘To Build A Home‘ in the video below.
 It is the group and Patrick Watson performing the song live at The Barbican in London, and is so astonishing the audience themselves seem a little lost in thought when the song finishes.

-You can buy Ma Fleur, the album it is featured on, on Amazon.
+You can buy Ma Fleur, the album it is featured on, on various music sites.
 Patrick Watson’s vocals are featured on several other songs on the album as well.